Meet the dip destined to be the highlight of every party you bring it to: my jaw-droppingly gorgeous, light and silky beet dip.

 - Unwrap the beets.
 Once cool, peel and roughly chop or tear into chunks.

 - Toast the walnuts: Heat olive oil over medium-low heat for 2 minutes, then add the chopped walnuts and salt.
-Toast, stirring frequently, 6 to 7 minutes (till deeply brown but not burnt).
+Stir frequently for 4 to 5 min, then add the garlic and stir very frequently for 60 to 90 seconds.

 - Add the silken tofu and lemon juice.